 Why Investors Only Invest in People They Like and Trust

 In the world of capital raising, this principle is even more critical.
-Raising capital isn't just about numbers, projections, and business plans—it's about people.

 The connections you make, the trust you build, and the reputation you cultivate are what will ultimately drive your success.
 Capital raising is a people business, and those who thrive are the ones who understand this fundamental truth.